 |Major repair cost estimates, if applicable||✅|

-Where Are Rich Uncles Properties?
+What Are Rich Uncles Approved States?

 Based on the Rich Uncles prospectus, a snapshot of the properties in the Rich Uncles I portfolio is featured below and shows heavy exposure geographically to California and to the retail sector.